 isbn 978 03304 48437

-I have always written songs, including over 80 for children’s television programmes.
-When I perform these in schools, teachers have often asked me if they can buy a tape or c.d.
-Well, now they can!
-This book and c.d. contains nine songs – some of the television ones alongside some newer ones based on my picture books.
+This book and CD contains nine songs, some based on three of my picture books (The Gruffalo, A Squash and a Squeeze, and Monkey Puzzle) and others with actions for children to join in.
 I sing them myself, with a great live band, and there is also an instrumental version, which provides an accompaniment for schools or families without an instrument-player.
 The book contains the words, guitar chords and the music arranged for piano.

 "Your little one will love this fun book about a witty take on follow my leader.
 The colourful illustrations zing off the page and your tot will lap up the repetitive sounds as the journey unfolds."
 Practical Parenting